Peach Muffins With Fresh Peaches

 Notes

-*You will need 2 small peaches or 1 average size peach for this amount of batter.
+- Peaches: I recommend fresh peaches for this recipe.
+You will need 2 small peaches or 1 medium size peach.

 If I could give this a 50 star rating I would.
 Hands down, the best muffin recipe I have ever tried.
 This is NOT an exaggeration.